Mustafa Kamal (judge): 'Father of ADR' in Bangladesh

 Having long been concerned about the growing backlog of cases, which were delaying court decisions and denying justice to many, Justice Mustafa Kamal was interested in alternatives to formal litigation.
 Soon after his retirement as the Chief Justice of Bangladesh, Kamal headed a five-person legal study group - formally called The Bangladesh Legal Study Group (BLSG) - with the purpose of introducing Alternative Dispute Resolution (ADR), more particularly mediation, into the legal and judicial system of Bangladesh.
 For the next few years, he led from the front to introduce ADR in Bangladesh.
 Justice Mustafa Kamal was committed from the start to introduce the benefits of mediation and other forms of ADR in reducing backlog of cases and making justice more accessible to the citizens of Bangladesh.
 He trained, for four years, mostly voluntarily, about fifteen hundred lawyers, judges and court officials in the principles and practice of different forms of ADR.
 The Government of Bangladesh introduced ADR in many areas including environmental and family laws in 2010.
 Many consider Justice Mustafa Kamal as ‘the father of ADR' in Bangladesh.

 Personal life

 Kamal was married to professor Husne Ara Kamal.
-She retired as the director of the Institute of Social Welfare, Dhaka University (ISWR) (1934-2009).
+She retired as the director of the Institute of Social Welfare and Research, Dhaka University (ISWR) (1934-2009).
 They had three daughters Nashid Kamal, Naeela K Sattar and Nazeefa K Monem.
 Nashid Kamal is a vocalist, writer, and professor of demography.
 Naeela K Sattar is a special needs teacher in Amherst, US and also a lawyer (from Cornell, Ithaca, US).
 Nazeefa K Monem is a first class holder in Biochemistry from Dhaka University (1994).
+His granddaughter, Armeen Musa, is a grammy nominated singer-songwriter and composer.

 Kamal died on 5 January 2015 of heart disease in Gulshan, Dhaka at the age of 81.